2.3.17

 'Oracle Utterance in Silence'

-* Strathmore Bristol paper using mostly Copic Markers.
+* Strathmore Bristol paper mainly using Copic Markers.

 TO VIEW blog posts where I have used Copic markers in my art,